MahdiDeCoder/ChatApp/README.md

    npm start
    ```
 3. The server binds to `localhost:3000`.
 Open <http://localhost:3000/> in a browser to use the app (you'll be redirected to the login page).
-4. Login with a username, search for another user, and start chatting.
+4. Login with a username, optionally update your profile (click your avatar), search for another user, and start chatting.

 If you need to point the client to a different server, update `SERVER_URL` in `public/main.js` and the asset URLs in `public/*.html`.